dgroomes/intellij-playground/README.md

 I'm a fan of cloud development environments for demos, learning expeditions, and open source collaboration but I generally want more control and power than what the cloud constrains me to (and what the cloud costs).
-With that in mind, we can create a container-based development environment that runs an Intellij *IDE backend* and connect to it from an *IDE client* like Intellij or [Gateway](https://www.jetbrains.com/help/idea/remote-development-a.html#gateway) via SSH.
-This is what I'll be exploring in this repository.
+With that in mind, we can create a container-based development environment that runs an Intellij *IDE backend* and connect to it from the *JetBrains Client* via SSH.
+This is what I've proved out in this repository.

 To make sense of the components and how they work together, refer to [this architecture diagram in the Intellij docs](https://www.jetbrains.com/help/idea/remote-development-overview.html#defs).